Driving Posture Guide: Prevent Back Pain on Long Commutes

 Your daily commute doesn’t have to be a source of back pain and postural problems.
 With proper seat adjustment, strategic use of ergonomic accessories, and regular movement breaks, you can transform your car into a back-friendly environment that supports rather than sabotages your spinal health.

-Start by implementing the step-by-step seat adjustment process outlined above—make these changes before your next commute and notice how your body feels different throughout and after your drive.
+Start by implementing the step-by-step seat adjustment process I outlined above.
+Make these changes before your next commute and notice how your body feels different throughout and after your drive.

 Products Mentioned in This Article